UBC-MDS/DSCI522_sreya_fwu/doc/report.md

 First, due to the GitHub space constraint, we only used the dataset for 2016 and 2017.
 In fact, the entire dataset we downloaded from Kaggle is from 2012 to 2017.
 If we includes more years into our analysis, the results may change.

 Additionally, due to the timing issue, we only performed a decision tree model and archieved a 87% accuracy rate.
-To implement it, we should perform more modelings such as linear regression model, logistic regression, and etc. Then, based on the assumptions of each model and its accuracy result, we can find the optimal model for this practice.
+To implement it, we can perform more modelings such as linear regression model, logistic regression, etc. Then, based on the assumptions of each model and its accuracy result, we can find the optimal model for this practice.

-Lastly, in the decision tree model, we choose the maximum deepth to be 5 by considering the trade off between time complexity and accuracy rate.
-For future implementation, we can perform more analysis about this trade off and pick the optimal deepth level.
+Lastly, in the decision tree model, we choose the maximum depth to be 5 by considering the trade off between time complexity and accuracy rate.
+For future implementation, we can perform more analysis about this trade off and pick the optimal depth.

 References
 ----------